 III.
 Authorize a criminal background screening

-All employees and volunteers are also required to have a criminal background screening completed before they start their employment or service.
+All clergy, religious, employees, and volunteers are also required to have a criminal background screening completed before they start their employment or service.
 These forms are also distributed at all VIRTUS sessions.
-As of May 2010, all background screenings (employees and volunteers) will be done through the Safe Environment Office.
-The searches are done through LexisNexis (volunteers) or HireRight (employees).
-All information is kept confidential and if a positive result is returned, the pastor/administrator will be notified and appropriate steps will be taken.
-Background searches will be rerun every 3 years for employees and 5 years for volunteers.
+All background screenings will be done through the Safe Environment Office.
+The searches are done through Selection.com.
+Once a background screening is submitted the individual’s background will be checked against the national database quarterly.
+All information is kept confidential and if a positive the result is returned, the pastor/administrator will be notified, and appropriate steps will be taken.

-- Continuing Education: All clergy and employees who have direct access to children are required to do continuing training, which consists of reading monthly bulletins on the VIRTUS website and correctly answering questions about the bulletin.
+- Continuing Education: All clergy, employees and volunteers who have direct access to children are required to do continuing training, which consists of reading monthly bulletins on the VIRTUS website and correctly answering questions about the bulletin.
 The VIRTUS system will send an e-mail reminder when a new bulletin is posted.
 There is also an annual re-certification, which is done online.

 - Transfers: Anyone who transfers to a new parish or school must fill out a new background search and Code of Conduct form.